 2. Select the “eServices” tab and then look for the “Student Transactions” channel

 1. Collect, organize, and review all of your syllabi, notes, and exams from the courses that you took.
-Faculty spend a lot of time creating syllabi, selecting the most important texts, and organizing them to reflect the central questions of the field.
+Syllabi contain the most central texts, and organizes them to reflect the central questions of the field.

 2. Borrow from the Political Science Department, in 3413 James, the textbooks which provide an overview of essential concepts and theories.
-The books are located on the front desk and can be checked out for two hours at a time, or longer with permission.
+The books are located on the front desk and can be checked out for a full day.

 Points for Writing Passing Exams

-2. Each essay must have an ARGUMENT, which is clearly stated in the first paragraph.
+2. Each essay must have a clear argument, which is clearly stated in the first paragraph.
 This statement should convey what claim you defend in the essay/the position you take in the scholarly debate.
 (If you do not have an argument, you cannot answer the question, and thus have not written a passing answer).

 3. Each essay must be clearly structured, beginning with a statement summarizing the response to the questions, and followed by clear and specific points to support that response.
 It should be clear to the reader how each paragraph supports the main argument.

 4. The essay should provide specific examples for each point made.
 For example, an essay analyzing three causes of armed conflict should mention one specific example for each cause discussed.